 Thank you for your interest in utilising your US Veterans Affairs benefits for study at JCU.
-Please be aware that the US Veterans Affairs program underwent a major overhaul in 2021 which included changes to the legislation governing participation for schools.

 1/ The Code of Federal Regulations (S21.4260) stipulates that 'the course leads to a standard college degree or its equivalent'.